Peter Brownell: Elections

-The Vermont Republican Party had not nominated a candidate in the 1985, 1987, 1989, and 1991 mayoral elections.
+The Vermont Republican Party did not nominate a candidate in the 1985, 1987, 1989, and 1991 mayoral elections.
 Brownell announced on January 14, 1993, that he would run for the Republican nomination and won the nomination on January 20.
-Brownell defeated Clavelle in the election while only winning two of the city council wards despite Clavelle having outraised Brownell and Clavelle having 220 volunteers compared to Brownll's 20.
-Brownell's victory ended the Progressive Coalition's control of the mayoral office that it had held since the 1981 election and he became the first Republican to hold the office since Edward A. Keenan left office in 1965.
-Clavelle stated that he had lost due to him passing legislation to have Burlington pay for the health care benefits for domestic partners of city workers.

-Former Republican Mayor Robert K. Bing was happy with Brownell's victory while United States Representative Bernie Sanders, who served as mayor from 1981 to 1989, stated that he was disappointed by Clavelle's defeat.
-Brownell victory in the 1993 election is the most recent time the Republicans have won election as mayor of Burlington.
+Brownell defeated Clavelle in the election while only winning two of the city council wards despite Clavelle having outraised Brownell and Clavelle having 220 volunteers compared to Brownell's 20.
+Brownell's victory ended the Progressive Coalition's control of the mayoral office that it held since the 1981 election and he became the first Republican to hold the office since Edward A. Keenan left office in 1965.
+Clavelle stated that he lost due to him passing legislation to have Burlington pay for the health care benefits for domestic partners of city workers.
+Brownell's victory in the 1993 election is the most recent time the Republicans have won election as mayor of Burlington as of 2018.

-Brownell announced on January 9, 1995, that he would seek reelection to another term.
+Brownell announced on January 9, 1995, that he would seek reelection for another term.
 However, he was defeated in the general election by Clavelle.
-During the campaign Clavelle had raised $41,020 and spent $40,644, Brownell raised $22,263 and spent $16,527, and Paul Lafayette raised $16,152 and spent $16,040.
+During the campaign Clavelle raised $41,020 and spent $40,644, Brownell raised $22,263 and spent $16,527, and Paul Lafayette raised $16,152 and spent $16,040.